-Most governments tend to react to the coverage issues for inclusion reasons and urgently act to keep pace with the global bandwidth growth.
+Most governments tend to react to coverage issues for inclusion reasons and urgently act to keep pace with global bandwidth growth.
 An observable trend in the region registers mobile broadband penetration growth at twice the rate of the fixed option.
 This creates opportunities to promote mobile online learning, but with a deep redesign in content and teaching strategies.
-This must be considered together with the Laurillard report as suggested actions in mobile learning for the future.
+This must be considered together with Laurillard et al. (2018) as suggested actions in mobile learning for the future.